Need help with your Rear Window analysis? You’ve come to the right place!

 Step 1: Choose your example

-The best way to choose an example is to choose a technique.
+When writing your Rear Window analysis, the best way to choose a film example is to choose one with a technique.

 In this case, we will use the quotes: